dustinpfister/blog_posts/_posts/canvas-example-a-planet-of-mine-clone.md

 categories: canvas
 layout: post
 id: 641
-updated: 2020-04-13 12:43:13
+updated: 2020-04-13 12:46:19
-version: 1.7
+version: 1.8
 ---

-This week I wanted to aim for making at least one new [canvas examples](/2020/03/23/canvas-example/) post even if it is purely just for the sake of having some fun.
+This week I wanted to aim for making at least one new [canvas example](/2020/03/23/canvas-example/) post even if it is purely just for the sake of having some fun.
 I do not spend that much time playing games these days, but I do have a few installed on my phone and one that I have been playing around with a bit is called [a planet of mine](https://play.google.com/store/apps/details?id=com.tuesdayquest.myplanet&hl=en_US).

+The game is a pretty cool concept you have a starting world and two starting workers that can be used to build structures on land tiles of the world.
+There are many resources that can be gathered, one of which is used to power a rocket ship that can be used to go to another world in a solar system.

 <!-- more -->